EdwardBerman/shopt/README.md

 + The Northeastern Physics Department and Northeastern Undergraduate Research and Fellowships, for making this project possible with funding from the Northeastern Physics Co-Op Fellowship and PEAK Ascent Award respectively
 + [David Rosen](https://github.com/david-m-rosen), who gave valuable input in the early stages of this project and during his course Math 7223, Riemannian Optimization

-## How Can I Help?
-Please note that this project is still in early development and many key features need to be fully finished before accepting any major changes from the community.
-However, if you subscribe to the principles that this project stands for and you would like to contribute, you may do so in the following ways.
-Good science isn't done in isolation and I would welcome any and all input!

-+ Contact berman.ed@northeastern.edu
-+ Submit a Pull Request
-+ Fork this Repository